 - Please visit the CIC website for information on processing times for visa applications at the various visa offices.

-- NEW – Electronic Travel Authorization (eTA) – Effective in the Fall of 2015
+- Electronic Travel Authorization (eTA) – effective since fall of 2015

-eTA is a new requirement for travellers who were previously able to travel to Canada without prior authorization.
+eTA is now a requirement for travellers who were previously able to travel to Canada without prior authorization.
 We invite you to consult the CIC website regularly for information updates on eTA.